miniature-tiger/archipelago/README.md

 Contracts for delivery:
 * Automate collection of goods - COMPLETE
-* Automate delivery of goods
+* Automate delivery of goods - COMPLETE
 * Automate choice of contracts to fulfil - COMPLETE

 Shipbuilding